nautobot/nautobot/nautobot/docs/configuration/required-settings.md

 The default value for this setting defines the queues and instructs RQ to use the `default` Redis connection defined in [`CACHES`](#caches).
 This is intended to simplify default configuration for the common case.

 Please see the [official `django-rq` documentation on support for django-redis connection settings](https://github.com/rq/django-rq#support-for-django-redis-and-django-redis-cache) for more information.

+!!! note
+    The `check_releases`, `custom_fields`, and `webhooks` are no longer in use by Nautobot but maintained here for backwords compatibility, they will be removed in a future release.

 Default: